zlib/SyncAsync/README.md

 3. Go to the System Preferences and choose 'Extensions'.
 Turn on SyncAsync extension.

 # Usage
-Click on function with escaping closure and select Editor -> SyncAsync -> Make sync
+Click on function with escaping closure and select Editor -> SyncAsync -> Make sync.
+Also you can also assign a shortcut to automatically invoke the 'Make sync' command in Xcode preferences.